 Don’t miss the chance to see the lavish interiors of St Isaac’s Cathedral.
-Every square centimetre of the walls and ceiling is decorated with gold, painting, mosaics, stained glass…
+Every square centimetre of the walls and ceiling is decorated with gold, painting, mosaics, and stained glass.

-Church Of The Saviour On The Spilled Blood
+Church Of The Savior On The Spilled Blood

-Walking around the Nevsky Prospect in St Petersburg, every tourist definitely pays attention to the incredibly beautiful colourful church.
+Walking around the Nevsky Prospect in St Petersburg, every tourist definitely pays attention to the colourful Russian-style church.
 Indeed, red-brick walls with mosaics and multicolour domes are easily noticeable among rather strict classical buildings.

 I suppose that the Church of the Saviour on the Spilled Blood is one of the most recognisable places to visit in St Petersburg.
 I’m sure that if you post a photo of the church on your Instagram, you’ll get 10x more likes than usual! 🙂